openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 Recent achievements in developing quantum computers demonstrate that it is probably feasible to build one that is cryptographically significant.
 If such a computer is implemented, many of the cryptographic algorithms and protocols currently in use would be insecure.
 A quantum computer would be able to solve Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH) problems in polynomial time.

-EDCHOC with pre-shared keys would not be vulnerable to quantum attacks because those keys are used as inputs to the key derivation function.
+EDHOC with pre-shared keys would not be vulnerable to quantum attacks because those keys are used as inputs to the key derivation function.
 The use of intermediate keys derived through key derivation functions ensure that the message is not immediately compromised if the symmetrically distributed key (PSK) is compromised, or if the algorithm used to distribute keys asymmetrically (DH) is broken.
 If the pre-shared key has sufficient entropy and the Key Derivation Function (KDF), encryption, and authentication transforms are quantum secure, then the resulting system is believed to be quantum secure.
 Therefore, provided that the PSK remains secret, EDHOC-PSK provides confidentiality, mutual authentication and Perfect Forward Secrecy (PFS) even in the presence of quantum attacks.
 What is more, the key exchange is still a key agreement where both parties contribute with randomness.

 ## Independence of Session Keys